-This is my version of a hearty Italian soup I ate in Milan.
-I modified it to be gluten free by replacing the original barely to whole oat kernels.
+This is my version of a hearty Italian soup I ate in Milan years ago.
+I modified it to be gluten free by replacing the original spelt to whole oat kernels.
 This soup is a meal on its own and is warming, nourishing and fulfilling to the core.
 The quantities are for a big pan that will feed a whole party of friends/ family or will last for few days.
-Can easily be frozen for later use.

 2-3 tbsp olive oil

 2 parsley roots, peeled and diced

 1 small (or 1/2 large) celery root, peeled and diced

 1 1/2 cups borlotti beans, soaked in water over night and drained

 1 cup whole oat kernels, soaked in water over night and drained